Kong/kong-auth-elements/README.md

 ### Options

-Regardless if you're using in Vue 2 or Vue 3, an idential set of options exist for configuring the `kong-auth-elements`.
+Regardless if you're using in Vue 3, Vue 2, or the native web components, an idential set of options exist for configuring the `kong-auth-elements`.

 | Option | Type | Default | Description |
 | :----- | :----- | :----- | :----- |